KHAAdotPK/Skip-gram/usage/LAST-TRAINED-WORD-EMBEDDINGS/README.md

 **_Structure and Window Size_**

 - Each target word (enclosed in square brackets, e.g., [ feeling ]) is paired with its surrounding context words.
-- The context window size appears to be 4 (two tokens on each side of the target word).
+- The context window size appears to be `8` (four tokens on each side of the target word).
 For instance, in the line:
 NONE NONE NONE NONE [ feeling ] very tired lately persistent, four NONE tokens are added to the beginning to handle edge cases where fewer context tokens are available.

 **_Observations on the Window Size_**.